 For those who wish to understand the RSI calculation please see the end of this article.

 As a measure of overbought and oversold conditions, the RSI indicator provides investors a way to identify a security or index that is reversing direction.
 When RSI is above 70, it is signaling an overbought condition, indicating an investor needs to be ready to close their long positions or establish downside protection.
 As the RSI turns down through 70, it is giving a sell signal.

 An RSI below 30 indicates an oversold condition, acting as a warning to the investor to be ready to buy the best set ups.
 As the RSI indicator rises through 30, it gives a buy signal.
 This is especially true if the long-term trend is up, as the RSI rises through 30, creating potential entry points.

 The 20-year monthly chart of the S&P 500 offers an interesting example of the RSI indicator.
 In this chart, there are five instances where the RSI (14) gave sell signals when it fell through 70.
 In one case, there was a false signal as the market rebounded.

 In two cases, the RSI indicator was below and turned up through 30, it gave a buy signal.
 The first of these signals was a good time to buy.
-In the second case, the chart does not show the result, but the signal work very well as it signaled a new bull market.
+In the second case, we do not yet know if the buy will work.

 The RSI overbought oversold condition works to make an investor aware that such a situation is in place.
 However, it tends to give false signals, especially in shorter time frames.
 At Trading Online Markets, we occasionally employ this feature of the RSI, though we recognize that the signal can be early or give false readings.